 Maeve Palmer and Jordan Collalto sang Chris Thornborrow and David Yee’s a little rain must fall, a bizarrely funny comic opera in which a man accuses his girlfriend of killing all of his exes; at the end, mysteriously, he gets poisoned.
 The two of them, plus pianist Mélisande Sinsoulier, made a great comic team; Maeve calmly dodged Jordan’s finger-pointing, and Jordan made himself look like a crazed accuser with hilariously massive vocal moments.

-With Anastasia Tchernikova at the piano, Heather Molloy and Michael Robert-Broder sang perhaps the weirdest scene I've ever seen in live theatre.
-In This World, George Is Heartbroken, by Lembit Beecher and Hanna Moscovitch, started off like an unhappy married couple, she hurling insults at him ("You look like a pubic hair!"), he verbally and physically abusive back at her ("Don't talk to me like that, you c@&!").
-Then we realize that she's his mother, and the abuse piles on, and the whole scene turns super weird, super quickly.
-(Correction: after a chat with AD Michael Mori, he informed me I'd misheard, and that he calls her "Martha," not "mother."
+With Anastasia Tchernikova at the piano, Heather Molloy and Michael Robert-Broder sang perhaps the weirdest scene I’ve ever seen in live theatre.
+In This World, George Is Heartbroken, by Lembit Beecher and Hanna Moscovitch, started off like an unhappy married couple, she hurling insults at him (“You look like a pubic hair!”), he verbally and physically abusive back at her (“Don’t talk to me like that, you [email protected]&*!“).
+Then we realize that she’s his mother, and the abuse piles on, and the whole scene turns super weird, super quickly. (*Correction: after a chat with AD Michael Mori, he informed me I’d misheard, and that he calls her “Martha,” not “mother.”
 Big difference.)